Cruise Director questions

 2. How long have you worked for Emerald Waterways?

-This is my first year with Emerald Waterways, but I have worked within the cruise industry and have been involved in travel my whole working life
+I have been with Emerald Waterways since 2016, but I have worked within the cruise industry and have been involved in travel my whole working life.

 3. How did you become a Cruise Director?